lucy94wj2/DynamicController/README.md

-dyncntrl
+DynamicController
 ========

-Dynamic loading of Controllers on Sencha Touch 2
+Dynamic loading of Controllers on Sencha Touch 2 app